-Statement:

-In support of our value to respect others Harrietsham Parish Council will not tolerate bullying or harassment by, or of, any of their employees, officials, members, contractors, visitors to the council or members of the public from the community which we serve.
+1.1 Statement: In support of its value to respect others Collingham Parish Council will not tolerate bullying or harassment by, or of, any of its employees, officials, members, contractors, visitors to the council or members of the public.
 The council is committed to the elimination of any form of intimidation in the workplace.
 This policy reflects the spirit in which the council intends to undertake all of its business and outlines the specific procedures available to all employees in order to protect them from bullying and harassment.
-It should be read in conjunction with the council's policies on Grievance and Disciplinary handling.
-The council will issue this policy to all employees as part of their induction and to all members as part of their Welcome Pack.
+It should be read in conjunction with the council's policy on Grievance handling.
+The council will issue this policy to all employees as part of its induction and to all members as part of their Welcome Pack.
 The council may also wish to share this policy with contractors, visitors and members of the public.